10.1 Decentralized Decision Rights

 The highlighted cells are those that have to be changed after the first allocation.

 The first change is that Service Department 1 acts like the service departments above it on the steps do not consume its services (Service Department 2 in this case).
 Service Department 1 recalculates how much of its services are consumed by production departments and any down-step service departments accordingly.
 (If there were a third service department, its consumption of Service Department 1’s services would be included in the denominator.)

-The second change is that Service Department 1 has higher total cost due to the allocation from Service Department 2.
+The second change is that Service Department 1 has a higher total cost.
+That is because of the allocation from Service Department 2 to Service Department 1.
 Look at the formula for cell B11.

 Notice that this method produces significantly different allocations to the two production departments.
 This is because almost all of that $500,000 of cost from Service Department 2 was being allocated to Production Department A under the direct method.
 The step-down method has more appropriately assigned some of that cost to Service Department 1, and services from Service Department 1 are more evenly consumed by the two production departments.
 Ultimately this leads to more of Service Department 2’s costs going to Production Department B.

 You get different answers depending on the order in which the firm steps down its service departments’ costs.
 Not all firms order service departments using the same rationale I explained above.
 Step-down order can be the source of significant inter-department debate and negotiation.

 All the same, if there is interdependency among service departments, the step-down method will always be more accurate than the direct method.